khaneliman/khanelivim/README.md

     javascript files
   - debugprint: A plugin that makes it easier to debug print statements
   - diffview: A plugin to view diffs
-  - dirtytalk: A plugin that provides some funny messages
-  - efm: A file manager
   - glow.nvim: A markdown previewer
   - harpoon: A plugin to mark and quickly navigate between files
-  - hop.nvim: A plugin to quickly jump to any location on the screen
   - indent-blankline.nvim: A plugin that shows indent lines
   - smartcolumn: A plugin to automatically adjust column widths
   - spectre: A search and replace tool